waqas0ahmad/backend-hiring-test-1/README.md

 # TuringTech - Backend technical test (Intermediate)

 This test is a part of our hiring process for [backend positions](https://www.turingtechnologies.org/careers).
 It should take you between 2 and 4 hours depending on your experience.
 We made this task in a way that you'll end up learing how IVRs and Twilio's API works.
-This would definitely help in you in your future projects.
+Working on this task will help you in your future projects.

 Hope you will have as much fun as we did coding this test!